tolentinoel/tolentinoel/README.md

 ### Flip! | Nov 2020 | [Repo](https://github.com/tolentinoel/flip) | [App hosted here](https://tolentinoel.github.io/flip/)

-A memory game application that contains 3 difficulty levels and 3 themes for the user to choose from.
+A memory game application that contains 3 difficulty levels and 3 themes for the user to choose from.<br/>
-● Displays the user’s game history including the difficulty and theme chosen.
+● Displays the user’s game history including the difficulty and theme chosen.<br/>
-● Utilized Rick and Morty API, IconFinder API and Font Awesome icons for card icons on the themed boards.
+● Utilized Rick and Morty API, IconFinder API and Font Awesome icons for card icons on the themed boards.<br/>
-● Developed with SQLite3 database, Ruby on Rails backend with JavaScript, HTML, CSS and Bootstrap for frontend.
+● Developed with SQLite3 database, Ruby on Rails backend with JavaScript, HTML, CSS and Bootstrap for frontend.<br/>
 ● Applied animations on App logo and gameplay with Animate.style.

 ### Makegotchi | Nov 2020 | [Repo](https://github.com/nnhk23/makegotchi-frontend) | [App hosted here](https://makegotchi.herokuapp.com/)

 A game application that enables the user to adopt from a selection of Tamagotchis (virtual pets) and interact with them by feeding, cleaning, and tucking them into bed.
-Built in collaboration with 3 other software developers from Flatiron School.
+Built in collaboration with 3 other software developers from Flatiron School.<br/>
 ● Built with mini games for users to enjoy and potentially earn or stake coins.
-The coins can then be used to purchase additional pets.
+The coins can then be used to purchase additional pets.<br/>
 ● Deployed with PostgreSQL database, JWT for user authentication, Active Model serializer and Ruby on Rails backend with React, React-router, CSS and Bootstrap for frontend.

 **Other creators**
 [Kim Nguyen (she/her) 🏳️‍🌈](https://www.linkedin.com/in/kim-nguyen-0623/)